dripcapital/drip-time/README.md

 * By _full snaphot_, we mean that object should contain all the attributes of the object at that point of time.
 * `Exporter` and `Insurance` attributes need to be tracked.
 Name of attributes to be tracked is mentioned in models. `Analytic` does not need to be tracked.
 * API should be flexible, we should be able to control what attributes we want to track.
+* Bonus points, if your system allows data to be queried (via SQL).
+For example, get the data from archived exporters before 1st Jan 2018 when name changed from 'Ankur' to 'FooBar' and some other attributed changed from x to y.

 ### Good to have
 * If new columns are added, existing columns are removed, think and implement/suggest how your solution will adopt.